yadavta/VideoNet/small_scale/README.md

 - `id`: primary key (unique identifier)
 - `name`: most common name of the action
-- `assigned`: boolean (stored as integer) representing if this session has been assigned to a Prolific user
+- `assigned`: boolean (stored as integer) representing if this action has been assigned to a Prolific user
-- `finished`: boolean (stored as integer) representing if this session has been "finished", that is if a Prolific completion code has been given out for it
+- `finished`: boolean (stored as integer) representing if this action has been "finished", that is if a Prolific completion code has been given out for it
 - `alt_names`: a comma-seperated string containing alternative names for the action
 - `domain_name`: foreign key reference to `Domains(name)`
+- `subdomain`: optional action type (e.g., for Football this might be "Penalty" to indicate to Prolific user that the action is a penalty)
 - `user_id`: Prolific ID of user assigned to this action
 - `study_id`: identifier for Prolific study through which this action was processed
 - `session_id`: identifier for unique Prolific study through which this action was processed